 Social Studies – Integrated SS Practice Test

-What does the term "democracy" primarily refer to?
+What does the term "civil rights" refer to?

 Next Question